Vulkan Compute: High-Performance Compute Programming with Vulkan and Compute Shaders (Paperback)

 A crisp, motivating guide through programming, compute, shader, simulation.
 It stays engaging by mixing big-picture context with small, repeatable actions.

 Not perfect, but very useful.
-The stephen angle kept it grounded in current problems.
+The best angle kept it grounded in current problems.

 Iris Novak • Writer